-Participants: Anonymous; Transition; Trans; Transitioning; Clothing;Appearance; Names; School administration; School board; Legal issues; Human rights; Education; Teacher education
+Participants: Dawn; Transition; Trans; Transitioning; Clothing;Appearance; Names; School administration; School board; Legal issues; Human rights; Education; Teacher education

 Tara: It’s been a transition year for your trans child.
 What has the school been able to do, if anything, or what would you like the school to do?